cflores124568/cs7A/README.md

 # cs7A
-NOTE: Many of these programs are works in progress/unfinished
+NOTE: Some programs are unfinished